US retail sales rose 1.3% last month, a sign of resilience

 Economists pointed to two other factors that likely contributed to the gain: Amazon held another Prime Day promotion last month, and California distributed inflation relief checks of up to $1,050.

-Yet there are ongoing signs that cracks are forming in consumers’ ability to keep up.
+Yet there are ongoing signs that cracks are forming in consumers’ ability to keep up with the highest inflation in four decades.
 More households are relying on credit cards to pay bills, with nationwide credit card balances jumping 15% in the July-September quarter from a year ago, the largest year-over-year increase in two decades, according to a report Tuesday from the Federal Reserve Bank of New York.

+“Consumers are likely turning to credit to support spending as wage growth lags inflation and high prices are eating away from the stock of savings,” said Jeffrey Roach, chief economist for LPL Financial.

 And research last week from Bank of America found that consumers are increasingly seeking out cheaper options when it comes to groceries and dining out.
 Transactions by Bank of America customers, using credit and debit cards, show that they are now visiting cheaper fast food restaurants more often than full-service restaurants, after eating at both equally for about a year after the spring of 2021.